-- Ensure that open space on site is meaningful and consolidated into a few large spaces rather than many small unusable areas. - Open space should be designed to support and complement the historic building.
+• Ensure that open space on site is meaningful and consolidated into a few large spaces rather than many small unusable areas.

+• Open space should be designed to support and complement the historic building.

 Response - Open space is preserved around the historic building in compliance with the required setbacks in the RMF zone district.
+The front yard has been increased by a foot.
 Communal open space is provided between the buildings and beneath the preserved spruce tree in the east yard.